 Recognized for her success in event production and innate skill as a media spokesperson, Caldwell was hired by the motorcycle industry to produce the Van Buren TransCon in 1988, a national publicity tour designed to enhance the image of motorcycling.
 Caldwell served as the lead rider and media spokesperson on the 22-city, 4000-mile, 30-day tour, where she addressed thousands of grass root Americans on motorcycle safety.

-Inspired on tour by the overwhelming demand to improve the quality of treatment at dealerships towards women, Caldwell launched RTM upon her return, which became the pioneering automotive publication to educate women on car buying, negotiating, and personal safety on the road.
+Inspired on tour by the overwhelming demand to improve the quality of treatment at dealerships towards women, Caldwell launched RTM upon her return, which became the pioneering automotive publication to educate women on car buying, negotiating, with emphasis on personal safety on the road, especially when traveling alone, RVing or camping.
 RTM established the first voice for the women’s automotive market.

-The premier issue was due to launch in January ‘89 but not without its challenges.
-Two weeks before the launch, Caldwell broke seven ribs, paralyzed her right arm, shattered her right scapula and and suffered severe spinal compression in a motorcycle accident, which doctors claimed few survived.
+The premier issue of RTM was due to launch in January ‘89 but not without its challenges.
+Two weeks before the launch, Caldwell was hit on her Harley when a distracted driver ran a red light.
+She broke seven ribs, paralyzed her right arm, shattered her right scapula and and suffered severe spinal compression, an accident in which few survived, according to her attending ER doctors.
 Undeterred, Caldwell’s 21-year-old son carried his broken mother on board a plane two weeks later, propping up her willowy spine and bruised body with seven pillows for support during the cross-country flight.
 Once in Washington, DC, Caldwell and a close cousin handed out hundreds of copies of the first issue of RTM from an auto show booth.

 [Who's Laughing Now by Sharon Aschaeek - Sun Media]